Jewelry Blog

 Base ColorSecondary ColorRarityImpact on Value

-BlueNone (pure blue)Extremely RareHighest value due to color purity
+BlueNone (pure blue)Extremely RareHighest value due to pure color

 Base ColorSecondary ColorRarityImpact on Value

-GreenNone (pure green)Extremely RareHighest value due to color purity
+GreenNone (pure green)Extremely RareHighest value due to pure color

 GreenBluishRareOften enhances vibrancy, increases value